Carolina Wren: Not Your Regular Jenny Bird

 2 or 3 broods are raised each season.
 The breeding season runs from April to July.
 Southern birds may begin nesting in March.

-Often the female will stay in the nest rather than take flight when you approach the nest.
+Often the female will stay in the nest rather than take flight when someone approaches the nest.

-This is about protecting the eggs more than being unafraid of your presence.
+This is about protecting the eggs more than being unafraid.
 Too much human activity may cause nest abandonment.

-They are most commonly seen foraging on the ground, tossing leaf litter aside, and looking for insects to eat.
+Carolina Wrens are most commonly seen foraging on the ground, tossing leaf litter aside, and looking for their primary food, insects.

-Some of the insects in their diet are crickets, grasshoppers, leafhoppers, caterpillars, moths and chinch bugs.
+Some of the insects they're looking for are crickets, grasshoppers, leafhoppers, caterpillars, moths and chinch bugs.

 You can also find them feeding along downed limbs or climbing the trunks of trees and inserting their bill in the bark in search of food.